indrabasak/bouncycastle-fips-examples/README.md

 - `ECBEncryptionDecryptionExample.java`  contains examples of encrypting and block cipher modes is unpadded.
-The input has to be aligned on the block boundaries of the cipher - in this case 128 bits.
+The input has to be aligned on the block boundaries of the cipher - in this case 128 bits. (_Example 6_)

 - `CBCEncryptionDecryptionExample.java` contains examples of encrypting and decrypting in CBC (Cipher Block Chaining) mode.
 Padding needs to be specified as the CBC mode is block aligned.
 CBC mode has an extra parameter, the initialization vector (IV), which is used with the mode to prevent any similarities in two plain texts from showing up in the encrypted results.
-Make sure the IV is reliably random or unique.
+Make sure the IV is reliably random or unique. (_Example 7_)

 - `CFBEncryptionDecryptionExample.java` contains examples of encrypting and decrypting in CFB (Cipher Feedback) mode.
 It is similar to CBC while using a streaming block mode.
-However, padding is no longer required as the cipher generates a stream of "noise" which is XOR'd with the data to be encrypted.
+However, padding is no longer required as the cipher generates a stream of "noise" which is XOR'd with the data to be encrypted. (_Example 8_)

+- ` CTREncryptionDecryptionExample.java` contains examples of encrypting and
+decrypting in CTR (Counter) mode.
+It is a block streaming mode with more control than CFB (Cipher Feedback) mode.
+The IV (initialization vector) is broken up into two parts: a random nonce, and a counter.
+It differs from CFB mode in the way cipher stream is gernerated by encrypting the nonce and counter.
+The use of the nonce and counter means that the cipher stream can be generated in a random access fashion.
+(_Example 9_)

 ## Build
 Execute the following command from the parent directory: